Leading the way in Parkinson’s research

 Finding better treatments to learn more about the causes, progression, and complications of Parkinson’s.

 Improving quality of life for people with Parkinson’s and their families so they can live their lives to the fullest, despite the challenges of this disease.
 This area of research spans a variety of health disciplines such as nursing, occupational therapy, speech language pathology and social work.

 Building capacity among the next generation of Canadian researchers.
 We also fund specialized training for doctors in the diagnosis and management of the disease and other movement disorders so there will be more Parkinson’s specialists to provide high quality care.

 Contributing on an international scale to the collective understanding of this complex disease and to the global search for a cure.
 Continued investments in research will produce more life-changing discoveries and bring us closer to a world without Parkinson’s disease.

 Related Disorders, such as Multiple System Atrophy (MSA), Progressive Supranuclear Palsy (PSP) and other Parkinson’s conditions, are also funded by the Parkinson Canada Research Program.

-The Scientific Advisory Board (SAB) is a volunteer panel of experts which reviews funding applications to determine scientific excellence and relevance to Parkinson’s disease, providing the highest quality of objective adjudication.
+The Scientific Advisory Council (SAC) is a volunteer panel of experts which reviews funding applications to determine scientific excellence and relevance to Parkinson’s disease, providing the highest quality of objective adjudication.